LYNC-WORLD/Docs/docs/welcome.md

 - **AI-powered & Telegram Tooling**
   Tools designed to help creators and traders optimize their strategies using TG & AI Bots and.

-## Built on Base
+## Built on Katana

-Uponly leverages Base’s high-performance infrastructure to offer low fees, fast transactions, and scalability from day one.
+Kensei leverages Katana’s high-performance infrastructure to offer low fees, fast transactions, and scalability from day one.

-## Why use Uponly?
+## Why use Kensei?

 - Earn XP & Revenue Share
   - Get rewarded with XP on every trade and interaction.
-XP holders receive 30% of Uponly's revenue.
+XP holders receive 30% of Kensei's revenue.
-- Automatic Listing on Uniswap
+- Automatic Listing on Liquidswap
-  - After the curve target is hit, tokens move to Uniswap Trade for broader market access.
+  - After the curve target is hit, tokens move to Liquidswap Trade for broader market access.
 - Transparent & Fair Launches
-  - Uponly is a decentralized and transparent platform where token prices increase with demand, enabling fair and open price discovery.
+  - Kensei is a decentralized and transparent platform where token prices increase with demand, enabling fair and open price discovery.